 The Battle of Charlottesville will go down as one of the most important political events in the Alt White movement.
-Viewed in context, the significance of Charlottesville does not reside solely in the events of August 12, but that it was the culmination of an orchestrated three-month campaign. that culminated with a dramatic street clash, just as the Stormfront wanted.
+The significance of the Battle of Charlottesville 2017, does not reside primarily with the events that transpired on August 12, but an orchestrated three-month campaign. that culminated with a dramatic street clash, just as the Stormfront wanted.

 The analysis of this site is that from the standpoint of the militant Ethno-Nationalists (Eth-Nats) and "1488" wings of the Alt White, the "Battle of Charlottesville" was a critical success.
 Together, they represent the "Confrontationists" whose bent is incendiary rhetoric, high propaganda and direct action.
 The subsequent fallout from the "Battle" which centered on Tribal Leader's defense of the 1488's and confrontationist actions bought unprecedented attention to the Alt Right and even a martyr of sorts.
 It was more than they could have ever hoped for.